floydhub/floyd-docs/docs/getstarted/quick_start.md

 LICENSE    mnist_cnn.py    mnist_cnn.ipynb    README.md
 ```

-This repository contains two main files: `mnist_cnn.py` (a Python script) and `mnist_cnn.ipynb` (a Jupyter Notebook).
-In this guide, we will use the Python script.
-We will explore running Jupyter Notebooks in our [next tutorial](/getstarted/quick_start_jupyter.md).
+This repository contains two important files: `mnist_cnn.py` (a Python script to train a convolutional neural network model against the MNIST dataset) and `mnist_cnn.ipynb` (a Jupyter Notebook to interactively explore the MNIST dataset).

+In this quickstart tutorial, we'll only be using the Python script.
+Our separate [Jupyter Notebook tutorial](/getstarted/quick_start_jupyter.md) explains how to run this Project in Jupyter Notebook mode.

-### Initialize project
+### Initialize your Project
-If you are a new user, you should see a default project named `quick-start` in your [Projects dashboard](https://www.floydhub.com/projects).
+If you're a new user, then you should already see a default Project named `quick-start` in your [Projects dashboard](https://www.floydhub.com/projects).

 ![Quick start project](../img/quick_start_project.jpg)

-If you don't see it, you can create a new project named `quick-start` and still follow through with the rest of this guide.
-See [instructions](../guides/basics/create_new/#create-a-new-project) to create a new project.
+Alternatively, you can simply create a new Project named `quick-start` in the FloydHub Dashboard with these [instructions](../guides/basics/create_new/#create-a-new-project).

-A Project is a space for tackling a specific problem.
-It is a collection of jobs that you run, data, logs and results.
-If you have used GitHub, projects in FloydHub are a lot like code repositories.

-To start using this project, initialize it in your current directory in your terminal.
+We'll need to link the Python model-training code with your `quick-start` Project on FloydHub.
+Use the `floyd init` command in the current directory of your terminal to initialize your Project.

 ```bash
 $ floyd init quick-start
 Project "quick-start" initialized in the current directory
 ```

-This tells Floyd that all the jobs you run from this directory belong to the project named `quick-start`.
+This tells FloydHub that all the Jobs you run from this local directory belong to your Project named `quick-start`.

-## Running your first job on FloydHub
+## Running your first Job

-A Job is created when you execute a command inside a project on FloydHub.

-Running a job on FloydHub is simple.
-It is very similar to running code on your local machine.
-Instead, when you use the `floyd run` command, the CLI syncs your code to the FloydHub's servers and runs it in the cloud.
+Running a job on FloydHub is simple - when you use the `floyd run` command, the `floyd-cli` tool syncs your code with FloydHub's servers and runs the command in the cloud.

+FloydHub will run any command you provide as a new Job - even a Job as simple as listing your current directory with the `ls` command.
+However, FloydHub is specialized for running deep learning and data science processing commands.

-For this tutorial, we will run the `mnist_cnn.py` Python script on FloydHub's GPU servers.
+For this tutorial, we'll run the `mnist_cnn.py` Python script on FloydHub's GPU servers to train our convolutional neural network model against the MNIST data.

 ```bash
 $ floyd run --gpu --env tensorflow "python mnist_cnn.py"